 Insurance investigators have ways of gaining access to your information.
 Do not accept new friend requests, and do not post pictures of yourself.
 Insurance companies may use what you say on social media to argue that you were accepting fault for a car accident.

-Contact a car accident lawyer as soon as possible to discuss your case.
+Contact one of our personal injury lawyers in St. Louis, MO as soon as possible to discuss your case.
 A lawyer can give you additional information about what you should and should not do to avoid being blamed for a car crash.
 If the insurance company disputes liability, a car accident lawyer can help you prove that you were not responsible for causing the car accident.

 Evidence that a car accident attorney might use to prove fault for a car wreck include: